c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 So, the raster after 19656 cycles will have drawn a full screen and will be somewhere on rasterline 39.
-The formula is similar for Drean (you, the reader, can try this).
+The formula is similar for Drean (left as exercise for the reader).

 The code that detects PAL / NTSC / Drean is as follows: